Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Experiments on Long-Horizon Household Tasks

 \subsection{Long-Horizon Household Task Construction}

-To evaluate our framework on tasks requiring multi-step reasoning and failure recovery, we construct Long-Horizon Household Tasks based on the BEHAVIOR-1K \cite{li2024behavior1k} environments.
-Drawing inspiration from household scenarios, we define four core task categories: (1) \textbf{Fitting}, where objects must be packed or placed into constrained containers or surfaces, stressing geometry, capacity and occlusion failures; (2) \textbf{Selection}, where the agent compares and retrieves the most suitable item (\textit{e.g.}, in terms of preferences or sizes).
+To evaluate our framework on tasks requiring multi-step reasoning and failure recovery, we construct Long-Horizon Household Tasks based on the BEHAVIOR-1K \citep{li2024behavior1k} environments.
+Inspired from household scenarios, we define four task categories: (1) \textbf{Fitting}, where objects must be packed or placed into constrained containers or surfaces, stressing geometry, capacity and occlusion failures; (2) \textbf{Selection}, where the agent compares and retrieves the most suitable item (\textit{e.g.}, in terms of preferences or sizes).
 Failures occur when choices prove suboptimal upon discovering better alternatives; (3) \textbf{Preparation}, where tasks require sequential constraints and dependencies (e.g., assembling or nested placement), stressing sequential dependency and non-local failures; and (4) \textbf{Hybrid}, where multiple modes appear within a single episode, stressing mixed spatial, relational, and occlusion failures.

-\textbf{Task Generation \& Execution.} We employ GPT-5 to generate task specifications through a carefully structured prompting procedure, adapting existing task templates that emphasize long-horizon reasoning and failure recovery from the original BEHAVIOR-1K benchmark.
-Each generated task instance includes: (1) a task description, (2) 3-7 relevant rooms, (3) new objects with placement specifications, and (4) a complete trajectory with interleaved thoughts, actions, and reflections scores.
-Since we include scene graphs in the prompts to GPT-5, which provides object properties such as bounding boxes, GPT-5 can deduce potential failures (e.g., size mismatches) during generation.
-We further execute the tasks generated by GPT-5 in BEHAVIOR simulators to ensure consistency with the actual scene dynamics and provide ground-truth data for finetuning embodied LLMs.
-We initialize the environment by loading the BEHAVIOR-1K scenes, placing new objects at designated locations, and positioning the robot at a default starting pose.
-At each step, the agent executes the given actions.
-After every interaction, the system captures RGB-D observations, converted to point clouds which serve as the inputs to our Embodied LLMs.
-The simulator then performs physics-based verification and provides execution results that could be used for prompting external reflections.
-We also perform task verification checks by comparing the task execution results with GPT-5's generated task specifications (\textit{e.g.}, assumed task failures).
-Please refer to Appendix~\ref{app:behavior} for more details about data generation, models and experiments.
+\textbf{Task Generation \& Validation.} We employ GPT-5 to generate task specifications through a structured prompting procedure using BEHAVIOR-1K scene graphs.
+Each generated task instance includes a task description, 3--7 relevant rooms, new objects with placement specifications, and a complete trajectory with interleaved actions, reflections, and scores.
+Since scene graphs provide object properties such as 3D bounding boxes, GPT-5 can deduce potential failures (e.g., size mismatches, occlusion) during generation.
+Generated trajectories are then executed in OmniGibson physics simulation to validate consistency with actual scene dynamics, rejecting instances where annotated outcomes conflict with simulator results.
+Full prompting and validation details are in Appendix~\ref{app:behavior}.